f2black/hello-learning-world/README.md

 Just practice to learn new programming languages:

-- a calculate program written by python
+- some codes written by python
 - running in the jupyter notebook